apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-utils/README.md

 (Array.isArray returns true).
 Otherwise all objects with a length property would be treated as arrays, which is an unrealistic restriction on apostrophe doc schemas.

+If `o` (usually the object) itself is a string, boolean or other scalar type it is returned as-is.
 ### orderById(*ids*, *items*, *idProperty*) *[api]*
 `ids` should be an array of mongodb IDs.
 The elements of the `items` array, which should be the result of a mongodb query, are returned in the order specified by `ids`.